-The Vital Pre-Purchase Inspection
+The Vital Prepurchase Inspection

-Experts agree that used cars must be inspected before the final negotiation for purchase.
+Experts agree that used cars must be inspected by a qualified specialist before the final negotiation for purchase.
 The ordinary car buyer, even if mechanically savvy, really can't do it justice.
-Torbjornsen explained, "A stem-to-stern inspection, if it's been done right, can tell you if you're about to buy a great used car or step into a nasty set of problems."
+A thorough, professional inspection can tell you whether you're about to buy a peach or a lemon.

 What It Costs, What It Covers

-- Reveals hidden problems with the body, frame or engine
+- Reveals hidden problems with the body, frame or engine.

-- Builds confidence in the value of the vehicle
+- Builds confidence in the value of the vehicle.

-Many major problems that can be spotted by a good inspector include:
+Major problems that can be spotted by a good inspector include: